workwithpaul25/DJINN_HNG_STAGE_3/README.md

 ## Key Features

-No Hardcoded Credentials — All secrets are in `.env` only
+1. No Hardcoded Credentials All secrets are in `.env` only

-Single Login Function — `utils/auth.py` is the only place login logic exists
+2. Single Login Function `utils/auth.py` is the only place login logic exists

-Independent Tests - Every test can run alone
+3. Independent Tests Every test can run alone

-Idempotent** — Tests use `faker` to generate unique data
+4. Idempotent Tests use `faker` to generate unique data

-Comprehensive Assertions — Each test validates status codes, fields, data types, and values
+5. Comprehensive Assertions Each test validates status codes, fields, data types, and values

-Session-Scoped Token — Login happens once per test run
+6. Session-Scoped Token Login happens once per test run

 ---